Skip to Main Content

 Laws & Regulations

 The Commodity Exchange Act requires all commodity options to be traded on organized exchanges.
 The Act also created the Commodity Futures Trading Commission (CFTC), with the power to establish federal regulations.
-Public access to the Act is linked above, and it can also be found on Lexis and Westlaw.
+Public access can be found at the link provided, as well as on Lexis and Westlaw.

 Other laws pertinent to corporate law may be found in Title 11 (Bankruptcy), Title 12 (Banks and Banking), Title 15 (Commerce and Trade), Title 17 (Copyrights), and Title 35 (Patents) of the U.S. Code.
 Public access to each Title is linked above, and the U.S. Code can also be found on Lexis and Westlaw.